 To apply, you must be a college student eligible to receive course credit for the internship.
 If you are a UC Berkeley student, please see the “Application for Enrollment in Rhetoric 197” at the bottom of the page.
 All other students, please see the “Application for Enrollment in Independent Studies” directly below.

-The application deadline has now passed.
+The application period is now closed.
 Internships will begin in January 2018 and terminate at the end of the Spring semester.
-If you have any questions, please contact Sabrina Werts at email@example.com.
+If you have any questions, please contact Sabrina Werts at firstname.lastname@example.org.